The-Osint-Toolbox/OSINT-Browser-Extensions/README.md

 <p align="center">
   <img width="150" height="150" src="https://www.cqcore.uk/wp-content/uploads/2021/04/cropped-cropped-Capture-2.png">
 </p>
-<p>The browser extension listed on this page are available on Chrome Web Store.
+<p>The browser extensions listed on this page are available on Chrome Web Store.
 You may not find all the extension available on Firefox.</p>
 <p>Ensure that you are happy with what each extension does and the privacy & OPSEC implications.
 These extensions are not recommendations and other extensions are available that will do similar tasks.</p>
 <br></br>
 <table>